Corriande/Manhattan-Congestion-Zone-Animation-Analysis/README.md

 - 'borocode' : A 1-digit code identifying the borough the feature is located in (Manhattan = 1)

-- 'geometry' : polyline (plotable map geometry)
+- 'geometry' : polyline (plottable map geometry)

 - 'rw_type' : Street Centerline roadway type.